-- b) Select the metered load value for each hour in the ECBL Weekend Window where no scheduled Demand Reduction occurred pursuant to this Program. - c) For each hour of the ECBL Weekend Window where a Scheduled Demand Reduction occurred, select the ECBL Weekend Proxy for that hour and day in place of the actual metered load for the hour. - Rank in descending order the metered load and ECBL Weekend Proxy values determined in steps b and c. - e) Calculate the average of the metered load and ECBL Proxy values.
-The value so calculated is the ECBL for the Target Hour. - Apply the ECBL In-Day Adjustment Factor to the ECBL to calculate the Adjusted Weekend ECBL for the Target Hour.
+- a) Select the hours that comprise the ECBL Weekend Window for the Target Hour. - b) Select the metered load value for each hour in the ECBL Weekend Window where no scheduled Demand Reduction occurred pursuant to this Program. - c) For each hour of the ECBL Weekend Window where a Scheduled Demand Reduction occurred, select the ECBL Weekend Proxy for that hour and day in place of the actual metered load for the hour. - d) Rank in descending order the metered load and ECBL Weekend Proxy values determined in steps b and c.

+- e) Calculate the average of the metered load and ECBL Proxy values.
+The value so calculated is the ECBL for the Target Hour. - f) Apply the ECBL In-Day Adjustment Factor to the ECBL to calculate the Adjusted Weekend ECBL for the Target Hour.